LevChar/Bulls_Eye/README.md

 # MasterMind
-MasterMind game in Windows environment, written in C#, using Visual Studion 2017.
+MasterMind game (for Windows OS environment).

+Written in C#, using Visual Studio 2017.